robromano/django-adminrestrict/README.md

 ### Adding allowed IP addresses with wildcards

-Create a `AllowedIP` entries ending with a "\*" to any IPs that start with the specified patterh.
+Create a `AllowedIP` entries ending with a "\*" to any IPs that start with the specified pattern.
 For example, adding `192.*` would allow addreses starting matching 192.*.*.* to login to the admin pages.

 ### Adding * to disable all restrictions